-One reason is that in the days before humans had time to study the life-cycles of animals it was believed that when a snake shed its skin it actually got younger and could potentially live forever.
+One reason is that in the days before humans had time to study the life cycles of animals, it was believed that when a snake shed its skin it actually got younger and could potentially live forever.
 When a snake sheds its skin it appears to be ill and when it finishes shedding its skin, it looks rejuvenated and reincarnated.
-This could be why snakes are on the caduceus, which represents medicine.
+This is part of why a snake is on the rod of Asclepius, which represents medicine (as well as the caduceus, which it is often confused with).
 Snake venom may also be used to restore, heal, or grant immortality, in fiction and even real life.

-- Naruto's original prime villain, Orochimaru, had a decided serpentine motif (he's named after a mythical character who is in turn named after a hydra-like monster), with matching snakelike face, and the ability to summon a giant snake.
+- Naruto's original prime villain, Orochimaru, had a decidedly serpentine motif (he's named after a mythical character who is in turn named after a hydra-like monster), with matching snakelike face, and the ability to summon giant snakes.
+His "true form" is even a massive serpent made up of smaller snakes.
 He got these attributes in his search for a technique to bestow immortality.
 The degree of similarity with Voldemort is staggering, and both are examples of this trope meeting Reptiles Are Abhorrent.

 - Also, Kabuto who absorbs Orochimaru's powers, looks even more serpentine and does a technique that resurrects and controls dead shinobi to fight for him as undead zombies.
 So there you go.

 - He likens himself as surpassing the serpent into a dragon.

 - Nefertiti Bust: The yellow vertical line on Nefertiti's crown used to end in a uraeus, the upstanding cobra signifying the divinity of the pharaoh.
 Unsurprisingly for such a frail component, it's broken off sometime between 1345 BC and the present.